soumyaranjanswaincan/loan_analysis_project/README.md

 Recall (Class 1): 0.98
 F1-Score (Class 1): 0.89

+4. Decision Tree
+Accuracy: 71.01%
+Precision (Class 0): 0.27
+Recall (Class 0): 0.28
+F1-Score (Class 0): 0.28
+Precision (Class 1): 0.82
+Recall (Class 1): 0.82
+F1-Score (Class 1): 0.82

+5. XGBoost
+Accuracy: 80.388%
+Precision (Class 0): 0.53
+Recall (Class 0): 0.10
+F1-Score (Class 0): 0.17
+Precision (Class 1): 0.81
+Recall (Class 1): 0.98
+F1-Score (Class 1): 0.89

 ## Analysis
-Overall Performance: All three models achieved similar accuracy, around 80%, indicating that they effectively predict the majority class ('Fully Paid').
+Overall Performance: Decision Tree has the worest accuracy, around 70% and all other models achieved similar accuracy, around 80%, indicating that they effectively predict the majority class ('Fully Paid').
 Class Imbalance Challenge: All models struggled with identifying 'Charged Off' loans, resulting in low recall and F1-scores for Class 0.
 Neural Network Performance: The Neural Network slightly outperformed the other models in detecting 'Charged Off' loans, showing a small improvement in recall for Class 0.
 However, this improvement was marginal and did not significantly enhance overall model performance.
 Conclusion & Recommendations
 Class Imbalance Handling: All models demonstrate difficulty in handling class imbalance, particularly in predicting the minority class ('Charged Off').
+We used "class-weight" - balanced and did not find a better result in almost all the models.
+Logistic Regiression Modul shows even worse result when the class-weight is set to be balanced.
 Further techniques, such as SMOTE (Synthetic Minority Over-sampling Technique) or using more complex ensemble methods, could be explored to improve performance.
 Model Selection: While the Neural Network offered a slight edge, the choice of model should consider the trade-offs between interpretability (Logistic Regression) and performance (Neural Networks).
 Random Forest provides a good balance with moderate interpretability and competitive performance.
 Next Steps: To improve the model's ability to predict 'Charged Off' loans, it would be valuable to explore more sophisticated models or techniques, including ensemble methods, advanced neural network architectures, and feature engineering.